 Even though the piercing itself doesn’t feel awful, you should buckle up your seatbelt because the first three weeks of recovery can be a bumpy ride.
 Be prepared for your nose to ache, sometimes a fair amount, during that time.

 It doesn’t help that the nose is a part of your face that’s constantly being touched and irritated.
 Every time you have to sneeze or blow your nose, you’ll be reminded of how tender your nose is for three weeks after your piercing.

-Their higher price is because of how difficult it can be to get the right placement and to determine if a septum is suitable for piercing.
-It requires a little more knowledge than simpler piercings like earlobes do.
+The higher price is because of how difficult it can be to get the right placement and to determine if a septum is suitable for piercing.
+It requires a little more knowledge than simpler piercings, like earlobes.

 What To Do Before Getting A Septum Piercing

 First, you’ll find the piercer you want to do your septum piercing.
 If you’re not sure about how to find a good one, ask for recommendations from people you know who have that same type of piercing.